michaelosunga/open_flood_risk_mapping_in_kenya/README.md

 - Session 6: Visualising GIS data through maps.
 Use of cartography to create map products (static and interactive) for communication and decision-making.

 # How to use this technical manual?
 This technical training manual is developed for absolute GIS beginners.
 It is a step-by-step guide to learning essential GIS analysis using QGIS for flood risk mapping.
 This manual is not a guarantee  that at its conclusion that learners will be proficient in geo-information since GIS is vast with other applications.
 Therefore, learners can use knowledge acquired to further their knowledge in GIS or follow other similar GIS training manuals.
+The methodology herein can be employed in any location globally that is prone to floods.